Professor Alice Bell BA, MSc, PGcertHE, PhD

 About

-I am a literary-linguist and a narratologist which means I am interested in how language and narrative structure works in literature.
-My research focusses in particular on born digital fiction which is fiction that is written for and read from a computer and includes hypertext fiction, narratively-driven videogames, app-fiction for mobile devices, augmented reality fiction, and Virtual Reality fiction.
-I research interactivity and immersion in digital fiction and also the way that digital technology can play with the boundary between reality and fiction.
+I am a literary-linguist and narratologist meaning that I am interested in how language and narrative structure work in fictional texts.
+My research focusses in particular on born digital fiction which is fiction that is written for and read from a computer and includes hypertext fiction, narrative videogames, app-fiction for mobile devices, augmented reality fiction, Virtual Reality fiction, and narratives produced in AI.
+I am interested in the relationship between interactivity and immersion in digital fiction as well as the way that digital technology can play with the boundary between reality and fiction.
 I have published research on possible worlds theory, unnatural narratology, metalepsis, second-person narrative, fictionality, and "post postmodern" narrative.
-I recently co-edited (with Marie-Laure Ryan) Possible Worlds Theory and Contemporary Narratology (University of Nebraska Press, 2019) and am co-editing (with Jan Alber, Aachen) a special issue of the European Journal of English Studies on fact and fiction in post-postmodern narrative.
-I also do empirical research, creating reader response methodologies and testing and developing existing theory.

 Teaching